Glutened? 3 Steps to Recover from a Gluten Reaction

 Collagen is rich in the anti-inflammatory amino acids glycine and proline, which protect and heal the mucosal lining of the digestive tract that may get disrupted by being glutened.

 Probiotics.
 Routinely, I recommend taking a highly concentrated probiotic (25-100 billion units) a day.
 I advise my patients to “double-up” on their probiotic dose for a week after a gluten reaction.

 L-Glutamine.
 Glutamine is an amino acid that is great for repairing damage to the gut, helping the gut lining to regrow and repair, undoing the damage caused by a gluten reaction.
 I recommend 3-5 grams a day for a week after exposure.

 Once you realize that you have been glutened, implement this three-step approach as soon as possible.
 If you are not seeing any improvement in your symptoms after three days or you’re getting worse.
 I would advise you to follow up with your physician.

 How to Avoid Getting Glutened

-Even if you eat a gluten-free diet full of fruits, vegetables, and organic sources of protein, gluten is hiding everywhere!
-To ensure you’re body stays healthy and gluten-free, I recommend reading all of the nutrition labels for packaged foods and avoiding them altogether if you can.
+Even if you eat a gluten-free diet full of fruits, vegetables, and organic sources of protein, you can still get glutened; gluten is hiding everywhere!
+To ensure your body stays healthy and gluten-free, I recommend reading all of the nutrition labels for packaged foods and avoiding them altogether if you can.

 In addition to hidden sources of gluten, your body may not even tolerate naturally gluten-free foods such as dairy, corn, and gluten-free grains because their proteins resemble gluten in your body.
 This is known as cross-reactivity.
 Your immune system confuses innocent sources as invaders and begins to destroy them.

-Whether you’re looking to supplement your diet to ensure your body absorbs the right nutrients, completing an elimination diet, or both, you can find helpful information through my blog and website.
+Whether you’re looking to supplement your diet to ensure your body absorbs the right nutrients, to complete an elimination diet, or both, you can find helpful information through my blog and website.